Latest News / Dealing With and Preventing Injuries

-Pain symptoms are commonly a result of overuse or repetitive strain caused by repeated extension (bending back) of the wrist against resistance, such as with gardening, painting, using a screwdriver or racquet sports.
+Pain symptoms are commonly a result of overuse or repetitive strain caused by repeated extension (bending back) of the wrist against resistance, such as with gardening, painting, chopping food, using a screwdriver or racquet sports.
 In today’s society where being desk-bound at work is increasingly common, using computers is the most frequent way for tennis elbow to occur in the general population.

 It is most common in those aged 35-65 in both men and women and usually occurs in your dominant hand.